tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 ### Preimages

 The execution of separate transactions in an atomic fashion is achieved through preimages.
-If two transactions require the preimage to the same hash, once one is executed, the preimage is exposed so that the other one can be too.
-Atomic Swaps and Lightning channels use this construction. [[4]]
+If two transactions require the preimage to the same hash, once one is executed, the preimage is exposed so that the other one can be as well.
+Atomic swaps and Lightning channels use this construction. [[4]]

 ### Difference of Two Schnorr Signatures